Table of Contents (TOC)

 Passengers constantly jammed in tightly, body touching body, yet simultaneously jostling each other while others get on or off.
 Perfect 'hunting ground' for even the most incompetent pickpockets.

-If peak jammed hours, keep all bags on floor; one hand PIK on each if possible or ideally, connected to you [pplk: Resources: ??? post]
+In peak jammed hours, keep all bags on floor; one hand on each bag, if possible, or ideally, connected to something 'immovable'

 Remember, extremely difficult for you to quickly react & stop a thief’s “grab & bolt” out thru closing doors.